rcatolino/pam_luksresume/README.md

 inspired by https://github.com/dorinp/pam-mount

 A Linux PAM module that authenticates by resuming a suspended luks container.
-It Use the result of the luksResume action to validate the password, instead of the user account info.
+It uses the result of the luksResume action to validate the password, instead of the user account info.

 This is useful to resume a luks volume when unlocking a lock screen.